charleshamesse/bunker-dvi-dataset/docs/ground_truth.md

-Following the procedure used in other SLAM datasets (MCD-VIRAL, Newer College dataset), we compute ground truth localization by registering the Livox Mid-360's point clouds to the ground truth map.
-We do so after de-skewing and transforming in the coordinate frame of the IMU:
+Following the procedure used in other SLAM datasets ([MCD VIRAL dataset], [Newer College dataset]), we compute ground truth localization by registering the Livox Mid-360's point clouds to the ground truth map.
+We do so after de-skewing and transforming in the coordinate frame of the IMU.
+Then, we use the extrinsic calibration of the sensors to compute the trajectories of each depth-visual-inertial camera.
+Each trajectory is saved in a csv file.
-- trajectory_mid360.csv

-Then, we use the extrinsic calibration of the sensors to compute the trajectories of each depth camera:

-- trajectory_7s.csv
-- trajectory_k4a.csv
-- trajectory_d455f.csv

 The csv files are in [TUM format], i.e. `timestamp, x, y, z, qx, qy, qz, qw`: